pydantic/pydantic/docs/concepts/models.md

 !!! warning

-    If a subtype of the type variable upper bound, constraints or default is being used and the model isn't explicitly parametrized, the resulting type **will not be** the one being provided.
-In the case of type variables bound to Pydantic models, this can lead to a data loss:
+    In some cases, validation against an unparametrized generic model can lead to data loss.
+Specifically, if a subtype of the type variable upper bound, constraints, or default is being used and the model isn't explicitly parametrized, the resulting type **will not be** the one being provided:

     ```py
     from typing import Generic, TypeVar